-To foster an environment where integrity and ethical behavior are maintained and any illegal or improper action and/or wrong doing in the Group, the Board established a whistleblowing policy to enable the employees and other interested party to confidentially report any concerns related to matters covered by the Group's Code of Conduct, legal issues and accounting or audit matters.

-Further disclosure pertaining to the Group's Code of Conduct and Whistle Blowing Policy are disclosed in Practice 3.1 & 3.2 of the CG Report.
+To foster an environment where integrity and ethical behavior are maintained and any illegal or improper action and/or wrong doing in the Group, the Board established a Whistleblowing Policy to enable the employees and other interested party to confidentially reports any concerns related to matters covered by the Group's Code of Conduct, Anti-Bribery and Corruption Framework, legal issues and accounting or audit matters.
+Further disclosure pertaining to the Whistleblowing Policy is disclosed in Practice 3.2 of the CG Report.

-The Code of Conduct and Whistle Blowing policy once approved and adopted is available for download from the Company's website at www.ornapaper.com.
+The Code of Conduct, Anti-Bribery and Corruption Framework and Whistleblowing Policy once approved and adopted is available for download from "Corporate Governance" section of the "Investor Relations" tab of the Company's website at www.ornapaper.com.